Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Experimental Results

 \subsection{Benchmarks}

-We evaluate our proposed Uni-Hand and the existing baselines on four publicly available datasets including EgoPAT3D-DT~\cite{li2022egocentric,bao2023uncertainty}, H2O-PT~\cite{kwon2021h2o,bao2023uncertainty}, HOT3D-Clips~\cite{banerjee2024hot3d}, and Epic-Kitchens-55~\cite{damen2018scaling}, and two self-recorded datasets including the Cup-Apple-Box-Hand (CABH) benchmark and Hand-ALOHA-Transfer (HAT) benchmark.
-In the HAT benchmark, we conduct human-robot transfer experiments on a real robot platform, ALOHA~\cite{zhao2023learning}, to present how Uni-Hand effectively supports manipulation tasks in real-world setups.
+\myblue{We evaluate our proposed Uni-Hand and the existing baselines on five publicly available datasets including EgoPAT3D-DT~\cite{li2022egocentric,bao2023uncertainty}, H2O-PT~\cite{kwon2021h2o,bao2023uncertainty}, HOT3D-Clips~\cite{banerjee2024hot3d}, Ego4D~\cite{grauman2022ego4d}, and Epic-Kitchens-55~\cite{damen2018scaling}, and two self-recorded datasets including the Cup-Apple-Box-Hand (CABH) benchmark and Hand-ALOHA-Transfer (HAT) benchmark.} In the HAT benchmark, we conduct human-robot transfer experiments on a real robot platform, ALOHA~\cite{zhao2023learning}, to present how Uni-Hand effectively supports manipulation tasks in real-world setups.